Winter welcome: Stranded drivers freed in Istanbul, Athens

 Montenegrin authorities said a record national low temperature was confirmed in the northern village of Kosanica, which plunged to minus 33.2 C (minus 27.7 F).
 In Bosnia, ice formed on the Miljacka River after a minus 15 C (5 F) temperature was recorded in the capital of Sarajevo on Tuesday.

 Becatoros reported from Athens, Greece.
-Suzan Fraser in Ankara, Derek Gatopoulos in Athens, Nadia Ahmed in London and Jovana Gec in Belgrade, Serbia, contributed to this report.
+Suzan Fraser in Ankara, Derek Gatopoulos in Athens, Costas Kantouris in Thessaloniki, Nadia Ahmed in London and Jovana Gec in Belgrade, Serbia, contributed to this report.

 Caption